giantswarm/kube-app-testing/README.md

 # kube-app-testing

-This script builds and tests a helm chart using a kind cluster.
+This script builds and tests a helm chart using either a KinD cluster, or a full Giant Swarm tenant cluster.
 The only required parameter is `[chart name]`, which needs to be a name of the chart which is present in directory `helm/`.

 ## Installation